 DREAM has teamed on a joint venture with SGA to design two buildings for the Foundry at Drydock in Boston’s Seaport District.
 Working collaboratively with our client, Marcus Partners, the 228,000 sf life sciences campus will create a new home for Ginkgo Bioworks, building upon their existing footprint in the neighborhood and further solidifying the Seaport as a hub for the biotechnology industry.
-Our partnership with SGA on this dynamic project allows us to continue to grow our life sciences practice, while greatly benefiting both SGA and our clients with DREAM’s diversity of thought and experience.

 A welcoming courtyard between the two buildings will be open to the public and will create a pedestrian friendly and welcoming space.
 This accessible space will be enlivened with engaging graphics on both the buildings that will speak to the maritime history of the neighborhood and create an active new space for employees and visitors to enjoy.